 “I have a concern about Oceanfront.
 They’re in my ward.
 They never reached out to me.
 I’d certainly love to talk to them before we vote on them,” Ward E Councilman James Solomon said.

-During the Wednesday Jersey City Council meeting, UFCW union leader Hugh Giordano endorsed Uforia, Oceanfront Holdings, and Butler and Baldwin (which is owned by Watterman’s daughter) for their resolutions since they signed Labor Peace Agreements (LPAs) whereby the companies pledge not to interfere if their workers seek to organize a labor union.
+UFCW union leader Hugh Giordano endorsed Uforia, Oceanfront Holdings, and Butler and Baldwin (owned by Watterman’s daughter) for their resolutions during the Wednesday Jersey City Council meeting.
+They all signed Labor Peace Agreements (LPAs) whereby the companies pledge not to interfere if their workers seek to organize a labor union.

-At Large Councilman Daniel Rivera was the only one of eight council members present to vote against the withdrawal of Cannabis Place Corp during the Council meeting along with Oceanfront Holdings.
+At Large Councilman Daniel Rivera was the only council member to vote against the withdrawal of Cannabis Place Corp.
+It happened during the Council meeting along with Oceanfront Holdings.
 Watterman made the motion the withdraw them, which was seconded and passed.

 She noted a letter from those opposed to its opening was sent to her pointing this out.
 The application did indeed have a lot of local opposition during the CCB meeting.